1. What Is A CBRS Private LTE Network?

 You don’t need as many access points for a CBRS network and they’re more powerful, saving you money and improving performance.

-2. Which Businesses Should Have A Private LTE Network?
+2. Who Should Have A Private LTE Network?

 “CBRS fills the gap between wifi on one end and a huge cellular network on the other end,” explains Aguilar.
 “Wifi does the job at home or at a small business where capacity, security and range of coverage are not big priorities.